 Dickinson couldn’t seem to get his solo career off the ground, never delivering albums that were more than OK, never taking flight.
 Something had to change.
 In order for Dickinson the artist to find himself, commercial aspirations had to be put aside.
-As the Skunkworks band project fell apart in late 1996, it would be Roy Z that provided the release and a clear course for the future: the heavy metal riffs that ultimately became the Dickinson comeback album Accident Of Birth in 1997.
+As the Skunkworks band project fell apart in 1996, it would be Roy Z that provided artistic deliverance and a clear course for the future: the heavy metal riffs that ultimately became the Dickinson comeback album Accident Of Birth in 1997.

 Bruce Dickinson’s alternative reconstruction never worked.